Dual Credit/Concurrent Enrollment Programs (CEPA)

-You can earn college credits from CMC even before you graduate from high school
+Earn college credits from CMC before you graduate from high school

-Through CMC’s Concurrent Enrollment Programs Act, you can start college with advanced standing in such commonly required classes as English, math, speech, foreign language, computer science and psychology.
+Through the Colorado Concurrent Enrollment Programs Act, you can start college with advanced standing in such commonly required classes as English, math, speech, foreign language, computer science and psychology.
 Taking dual college and high school credits lets you:

 - Graduate from college early/save time